KristianColville1/mp4-url-recorder/TESTING.md

 * Running a python script in the background continuously as a cron job - part two

 After an unsuccessful attempt at sending emails I've found more knowledge around how to use a cron job and why the above test was failing.
 Essentially it operates outside of the larger program.
-It needs its own SMTP configured on the operating system also.
+It needs its own SMTP configured on the operating system also in order to send emails out.
+When I run django it has access to all its libraries whereas the cronjob doe's behave the same way.

-I've decided to create a different test that can be performed in order to check that this functionality can be used in the project.
+I've decided to create a different test that can be performed in order to check that this functionality can be used in the project properly.

 Link to [resources](https://www.youtube.com/watch?v=aqnJvXOIr6g).

 I will create a json file to store a dictionary that can be updated every minute using the cronjob.
-I want the data to be populated from the internet.
+I want the data to be populated from the internet which is important.
+I need to make sure that the script is not limited to the local environment.
+This is a great example as if I can populate a file and access that file from another program it proves the use case successfully.

+As above the front-end of the project is dependent on a scripts ability to run antintervals throughout the day.

 | Image/Code | Result | Considerations | Additional |
 | ---------- | ------ | -------------- | ---------- |